- Location: Olympic National Park

 Our original trip itinerary included the entirety of the Hoh River Trail, as well as the Seven Lakes Basin and Hoh Lake.
 Unfortunately, winter conditions only allowed us to safely complete about 30 miles of the intended 56.6 miles.
 Despite the setback, we enjoyed the low mileage days and came to appreciate them more as the weather became less and less ideal over the course of the trip.
 The title of this post really speaks for itself.
 Although the trail isn’t physically strenuous (with the exception of the last 4 or 5 miles up to Elk Lake, Glacier Meadows, and the base of Mount Olympus), I truly underestimated the mental toll the weather would take on us.
 What I thought would be an easy stroll through the woods (especially after we ixnayed the Seven Lakes Basin portion) ended up being our most challenging backcountry trek.
 However, as cold, wet, and miserable as the trip was at times, it never overshadowed the immense gratitude we felt at being able to experience such an incredibly beautiful place.

-Day 1: Hoh Visitor Center to Lewis Meadow Camp (10.3 miles; 6 hours 9 minutes)
+Day 1: Hoh Visitor Center to Lewis Meadow Camp (10.3 miles; 6 hours 9 minutes, breaks not included)

 Although this was our first hiking day, we actually arrived the previous afternoon.
 Due to an incredibly busy work week, we weren’t even able to pack up our gear until the morning we left!
 Having the afternoon to unwind in Hoh Campground was exactly what we needed, especially after the long five hour drive.
 We set up our tent for the first time in five months and crawled into our sleeping bags before it even turned dark outside.